 Hysterectomies can be done several ways.
 Abdominal hysterectomy is usually done through a horizontal “bikini” incision.
 A vertical incision may be needed, but usually only when surgery is being done to remove an ovarian cancer.
 Patients most often go home the second day after surgery and recuperation is usually 6 weeks.
 A vaginal hysterectomy is done through the vagina, with no abdominal incisions.
 Vaginal hysterectomies always involve removal of the cervix as well as the uterus.
 To have surgery done by this route, a woman must have some vaginal laxity which usually is present if a woman has had at least one vaginal delivery.
 Patients aften go home on the day after surgery.
 Time for recuperation varies from three to six weeks.
 One of the limitations of vaginal hysterectomies is that it may be difficult or impossible to remove the tubes and ovaries which may be out of reach.
 In addition, the pelvis and abdomen cannot be evaluated visually.
-Laparoscopically-assisted vaginal hysterectomy (LAVH) involves use of a laparoscope to do part of the surgery, with the remainder done vaginally.
+Laparoscopically-assisted vaginal hysterectomy (LAVH) takes away those limitations and involves use of a laparoscope to do part of the surgery with the remainder done vaginally.
 It typically requires 3 or 4 small abdominal incisions.
 Doing the surgery this way can be especially helpful if removal of the tubes and ovaries is desired.
 Disconnecting the upper uterine attachments from the pelvis using the laparoscope sometimes allows the remainder of the surgery to proceed vaginally in women with no vaginal laxity.
 Recuperation is similar to that for vaginal hysterectomy.
 Total laparoscopic hysterectomy is removal of the uterus (+/- the cervix) through the small abdominal incisions, without removing anything vaginally if the cervix is not removed, or removing the uterus and cervix through the vagina after all of the connections have been severed via the laparoscope.
 Finally, the da-Vinci robot is a tool for accomplishing technically difficult laparoscopic hysterectomies that might otherwise require a larger abdominal incision.
 There is no scientific evidence that the use of the robot involves less risk or improves outcomes when compared with the other types of hysterectomy.

 Despite some patients’ experiences, studies have shown that for the vast majority of women, hysterectomy is not associated with weight gain, faster aging or an inability to have orgasms or otherwise enjoy sex.
 Studies also confirm that hysterectomy itself does not increase the risk of bladder leakage, prolapse of the bladder (cystocele), or prolapse of the rectum (rectocele).
 The strongest risk factors for those problems are having had children, smoking and obesity.
 Patients who have enough vaginal relaxation pre-operatively to allow hysterectomy to be performed vaginally do have a significantly higher risk of developing urinary incontinence later on.
 Any vaginal laxity present is an indication of weak pelvic floor muscles that will continue to weaken further with time and gravity.